kevinweber/lazy-load-for-videos/readme.txt

 * Works with WordPress Multisite

 = Future features: =
-* Support for new/other formats, like SoundCloud, SlideShare and Spotify
-* Create a custom "Play" button using a colour picker
 * Track how often the videos have been loaded with Google Analytics
 * ...
-YOU want one of those features RIGHT NOW or want to implement a feature yourself?
-[Contribute on Github](https://github.com/kevinweber/lazy-load-for-videos) and I'll publish your enhancements to the official WordPress directory.
+YOU want a new feature RIGHT NOW?
+Please implement it yourself and [contribute on Github](https://github.com/kevinweber/lazy-load-for-videos), and I'll publish your enhancements to the official WordPress directory.

 = Translators =